 7-In Areas Prone to Moisture

 Walls exposed to moisture, mold, or mildew require a special primer or paint.
 However, it is crucial to address the source of the moisture first.
-“Related article: How to get rid of bathroom mold?”
+“See our related article on effective ways to eliminate bathroom mold.”

 8-After Wall Repair